LujiAnna/crud/README.md

 ## Step 2: create

-- [ ] Build a form that contains all the relevant fields
+- [x] Build a form that contains all the relevant fields
   - [x] Delete unnecessary fields by using tool icon next to table name in mySQL workbench -> Apply changes -> Refresh to reflect changes
   - [?]
 Action field required
 - [ ] Once the form is submitted, save this info as a new entry in the database
-- [ ] In a real application, you'd validate all of the data.
+- [!]
+In a real application, you'd validate all of the data.
 In this case it's optional: focus on the database parts first

 ## Step 3: update